-FassadenGrün sells climbing plants from the Sachs tree nursery (Saxony / Germany); among them are large-flowered clematis hybrids.
-On the occasion of a visit in autumn 2015, Fassadengrün (owner, Sven Taraba) had the chance to interview Mr. Sachs and his daughter Mrs. Tolksdorf.
+FassadenGrün sells climbing plants from the Sachs tree nursery (Saxony, Germany); among them are large-flowered clematis hybrids.
+During a visit in autumn 2015, we had the chance to interview Mr. Sachs and his daughter Mrs. Tolksdorf.
 The interview is published here.

 Mr. Sachs, during the GDR times, you cultivated mainly roses and peaches in your nursery, and in 1993 you switched to climbing plants.
-Where do you sell your plants?
+Where are your plants sold?

-Mr. Sachs: We sell directly from the nursery and at plant/garden fairs/markets, but we also supply wholesalers and garden centres.
+Mr. Sachs: We sell directly from the nursery and at plant/garden fairs and markets, but we also supply wholesalers and garden centres.
 Our homepage provides information about the next market dates and online shipping.